zelalemgetahun9374/abtest-mlops/README.md

 - the folder containing unit tests for components in the scripts

 ### logs:
-- the folder containing log files
+- the folder containing log files (if it doesn't exist it will be created once logging starts)

 ### root folder
 - `10 Academy Batch 4 - Week 2 Challenge.pdf`: the challenge document